|Withdrawal fee amount:|

 |Inactive fee if no log in for 12 months||$5 per month|

 |Conversion fees when withdrawing or depositing in non-US Dollar currencies||Euro 250 pips, GBP 50 pips, Australian Dollar 100 pips, Japanese Yen 250 pips|

 |Minimum first deposit amount||$200 US dollars (or equivalent in own currency)|

 Our own experience of the site is that it’s as reliable as any other.
-There is however a range of online comments referring to the site at times, freezing or becoming unresponsive.
-There would appear to be too many people voicing this viewpoint for it to not be the case.
-Without access to the performance data it’s hard to categorise the extent that this is an issue but not being able to access your positions would be an uncomfortable situation for any trader.
+There is, however, a range of online comments referring to the site at times freezing or becoming unresponsive.
+There would appear to be too many people voicing this viewpoint for it not to be the case.
+Without access to the performance data, it’s hard to categorise the extent that this is an issue, but not being able to access your positions would be an uncomfortable situation for any trader.